ShawLovesGames/DevJourney/Python-Lessons/README.md

 ### **Day 9 - 04 Sept 2025**
 - Ten more combined questions from whatever I've learned till now
 - Revision Day
-- I plan to do 30 variations of today's questions tomorrow and study lists
+- I plan to do twenty variations of today's questions

 **Exercises Completed**
 1. Count vowels & consonants separately in a string